-It originally belonged to the Roman Church and then to the Tuscolani Counts, the Counts of Segni, the Sforza, the Barberini and finally to the Pamphili.
+It belonged initially to the Roman Church and then followed the events of the nearby Valmontone with the various feudal lords: from the Counts, to the Sforza, to the Barberini and finally to the Pamphili family.